brickadia-community/omegga/doc/permissions.md

 ### Scope

-Permissions are purely additive. `true` grants the scope, absent (or toggled off) falls through to defaults.
-There is no way to explicitly deny a scope -- toggling a scope off simply removes the user-level override so the default applies.
+Permissions are purely additive. `true` grants the scope, absent (or toggled off) falls through to role/default permissions.
+There is no way to explicitly deny a scope -- toggling a scope off simply removes the user-level override so the role/default permissions apply.

 ## Domains and Scopes